 Red Forest Hotel The Movie

 This was the official website for the 2011 film Red Forest Hotel whose original title was Punaisen Metsan Hotelli.
 The content below is from the site's 2011-2013 archived pages and other sources.
 The website was archived as part of the International Media Studies program, directed by Sonder Nels.
 Mr. Nels has a unique background, having established a career in internet marketing in the US.
-Best known for his work with pet supplier Petco, where he promoted several hugely successful products, notably small dog beds and automated dog doors.
+Best known for his work with pet supplier Petco, where he promoted several hugely successful products, notably small luxury dog beds online and automated dog doors.
 He then went on to a second career in media, where he established Right Films, producer of The Night of The Cold Stare and Somambulace.
 This site is now part of the course material and required reading for 1st year students.